mattmcf/HashMap/README.md

 Continuing this example with A, B, and C, if a fourth element, D is added that hashes to the slot that B occupies, D will see that B is occupying D's intended slot.
 Since B was placed there arbitrarily, and D belongs is B's slot, B is moved to a different, arbitrary free slot and D is placed in B's old location.
 B's adjacent linked-list neighbors (A and C) are updated to relect B's new location.
 If element E is added that also maps to D's slot, then E will be placed in an arbitrary, free slot and attached to D's collision list.

 If element A is removed, then A is removed from slot 13.
 However, because A is the head of a collision list for slot 13 (linking B and C to 13) and that collision list isn't empty, a new head element needs to be placed in slot 13 to maintain the integrity of that collision list.
 So B, the next element in that collision list, is moved from it's arbitrary location and placed in slot 13.
-B updates it's predecessor with its new location information.
+B updates its neighbor C with its new location information.

+### Pseudocode

 To set a key (and map isn't full), look at its intended slot.
 If that slot is unoccupied, add the new entry there.
 If that slot is occupied by another entry that maps to the new entry's slot, traverse that pre-existing entry's collided entry list.
 While traversing, examine each collided node and see if the new entry is already in HashMap.
 If it is, just update the data value.
 If the new entry isn't on the collided list, add the new entry to the end of that list (place the new_entry in an arbitrary, free slot and put it on the end of the linked list).

 To get a data value for a key, examine the slot the key maps to and each entry on that slot's collision list for matching keys.
-If a match isn't found, return error.
+If a match isn't found, return failure.

 To delete an entry, find the slot the specified key should map to.
 If occupied, traverse the collision list, examining each entry along the way for a match.
 Once a match is found, remove that entry from the HashMap (fix up linked list pointers).
 If the entry is the head of a collision list (exists in the slot that key hashes to), then move the first element in the collision list to the deleted entry's location.